 Growing Coleus Plants – Climate Counts

-Grow coleus in the sun or shade, depending on your climate.
+Plant coleus in the sun or afternoon shade, depending on your climate.
 If you live in a cool, humid area, full sun will bring out the best foliage color and the sturdiest plants.

-Coleus grows best at temperatures above 70 degrees.
-Plants should have lots of water, so they need well-drained soil, not one where their roots stand in soggy soil.
+Plants should have lots of water, so they need a well-drained potting mix, not one where their roots stand in soggy soil.

-Even though plants will grow well in water alone, soil that is always wet is quite another thing, and in this case, the roots will rot.
+Even though plants will grow well in water alone, soil that is always wet is quite another thing; in this case, the roots will rot.

-In pots or other containers, provide a well-drained soil and give enough water to keep the soil a bit damp.
+In hanging baskets, pots, or other containers, provide well-draining soil and give enough water to keep the potting soil moist.
 In containers without drainage holes, let the surface soil dry out a little just before watering.